 Events build to a crescendo in local plazas when a local functionary emerges at midnight for El Grito.
 The shout of “Viva Mexico!” brings fireworks and a start to the real party on September 16 - “Diez y Seis”.

 In Mexico City, the President gives El Grito from a balcony of the Presidential Palace to a partying crowd.
 Bells ring out from the cathedral as he rings the actual bell rung in Dolores in 1810.
-The size and energy of the throng depends on the popularity of the president – which is currently not very high – but it’s always a memorable event.
+The size and energy of the throng depends on the popularity of the president, but it’s always a memorable event.
 Avenida Paseo de la Reforma is a good place to enjoy the fireworks and party.

 Cinco de Mayo